RubyJacobsen/GameDevTeam2/README.md

 We can start creating images and assets for the game, them being prototypes.
 Just to get the ball rolling.

+I say yes, start creating assets and images.
+Who wants to start doing it?

 Write your suggestions here: